Exercise.com User Story: CopeFIT

 Unfortunately, despite my activity and due to my affinity for chocolate, I was always a little pudgy.
 Then high school rolled around, and everything changed.

 What got you started with working out?
-How long have been working out consistently?
+How long have you been working out consistently?

 However vain it might sound, the first thing to get me interested in health was the desire to appeal to the ladies.
 Looking back, I’m happy I made the decision to get fit.

 That experience made me want to pursue health and fitness as a career.